Synchronization of wave-propelled capillary spinners: Synchronization of Identical Spinners

 To understand whether this behavior is more generic, experiments are carried out over various values of driving frequency $f$, acceleration amplitude $\gamma$, and spinner spacing $d$ (Fig. \ref{fig:DlambSweep}).
 We first consider the role of the distance between the spinners.
 Below the bath, the spacing of the tethering magnets can be adjusted in $1$ mm increments, ranging from $d=27-33$ mm (see Appendix A, Figure \ref{fig: ExplodedView} for more detail).
 For each spacing at least 6 trials are conducted.
 Further trials are conducted for distances admitting bistability of the in-phase and anti-phase modes.
 The phase difference is tracked over time, and the mean phase difference, $\overline{\phi}$, is recorded by smoothing $\phi$ over a time window equal to one period of rotation and extracting the ending value at the end of the trial.
 For all trials used, it was ensured that the mean phase angle had become constant.
-By fixing the driving parameters ($f=90$ Hz, $\gamma/g = 1.6$), it can be seen that as the distance increases, the mean phase behavior, $\overline{\phi}$, follows a non-monotonic trend with alternating regions of in-phase and anti-phase bistability (as in Fig. \ref{fig:Bistability}) interrupted by spacings that admit only intermediate phase angles, clustered roughly around $\overline{\phi} \approx \pi/6$ (Fig. \ref{fig:DlambSweep}(a)).
+By fixing the driving parameters ($f=90$ Hz, $\gamma/g = 1.6$), it can be seen that as the distance increases, the mean phase behavior, $\overline{\phi}$, follows a non-monotonic trend with alternating regions of in-phase and anti-phase bistability (as in Fig. 2) interrupted by spacings that admit only intermediate phase angles, clustered roughly around $\overline{\phi} \approx \pi/6$ (Fig. 3(a)).
+We note that such intermediate phase angles are where the pair finds an equilibrium phase difference closely centered to that value and does not represent an intermittent switching between the in-phase and anti-phase modes defined above.
 Mean phase angle for independent trials at a fixed distance were divided into two groups using a k-nearest neighbors (KNN) algorithm.
 If the difference in the two groups means was greater than $\pi/12$, we classified the system to be in a bistable regime, and reported the results as two separate populations.